An Ore-type Condition for Large $k$-factor and Disjoint Perfect Matchings: Introduction

-If $k=1$, then Win's conjecture is right by Ore's theorem \cite{O60}.
-Win \cite{W82} confirmed that his conjecture holds for $k=2,3$.
-On the other hand, the existence of perfecting matchings in a graph is closely related to the existence of Hamilton cycles in the same graph.
+On the other hand, the existence of perfect matchings in a graph is closely related to the existence of Hamilton cycles in the same graph.
 It is an easy observation that every Hamilton cycle in a graph corresponds to a pair of disjoint perfect matchings in the graph, if the order of the graph is even.
-Zhou \cite{Z93} conjectured that every $2k$-connected Fan $2(k-1)$-type\footnote{Here a graph $G$ is called a \emph{Fan $2k$-type graph}, if $d(u,v)=2$ implies that $\max\{d(u),d(v)\}\geq n/2+2k$.} graph has $k$ pairwise disjoint Hamilton cycles.
-Zhou \cite{Z93} confirmed this conjecture for $k=1,2$, and the general case $k\geq 3$ was finally finished by Li \cite{L00}.
-An immediate corollary of Li's theorem can be stated as follows.
-Notice that the degree sum condition in Win's conjecture can imply that the graph is $k$-connected.
+Egawa \cite{Egawa93} proved that: Let $k\geq 2$ be an integer and $G$ be a graph.
+If $d_G(x)+d_G(y)\geq |G|$ for all non-adjacent vertices $x,y$, $\delta(G)\geq 2k+1$, and $|G|\geq 8(2k-2)^2$, then $G$ has $k$-edge-disjoint Hamilton cycles.
+We say that a graph $G$ is a \emph{Fan $2k$-type graph}, if $d(u,v)=2$ implies that $\max\{d(u),d(v)\}\geq n/2+2k$.
+Zhou \cite{Z93} conjectured that every $2k$-connected Fan $2(k-1)$-type graph has $k$ pairwise disjoint Hamilton cycles, and also confirmed this conjecture for $k=1,2$.
+Later, the general case $k\geq 3$ was finally finished by Li \cite{L00}.
+One can easily obtain partial results on Win's conjecture from the results mentioned above.

-\begin{thm}[Li \cite{L00}] Let $G$ be a $k$-connected graph on $n$ vertices, where $k\geq 3,n$ are two even integers.
-If $G$ is of Ore-type-$(2k-4)$, then $G$ contains $k$ disjoint perfect matchings. \end{thm}

-To the best of our knowledge, Win's conjecture is still open now.
-Our main result concerns Win's conjecture for large graphs.
+However, to the best of our knowledge, Win's conjecture is still wide open now.
+One of our results concerns Win's conjecture when $k$ is large in compare with $n$.

 \begin{thm} Win's conjecture is true for sufficiently large even $n$, if $k\geq n/2$. \end{thm}